Grawnya/south-kerry-greenway/README.md

 Making the revisions enabled me to obtain much better scores in the high mid to high 90s.

 ![Lighthouse Final Attempt](documentation/final-lighthouse-attempt.jpg)
 \
 &nbsp;

+## Responsiveness

+The responsiveness of the design was manually checked using the Chrome Developer Tools for various screens.

+This included:
+* iPhone SE
+* Pixel 5
+* Samsung Galaxy S8, S20 Ultra
+* iPad Air and Mini
+* Galaxy Fold
+* Nest Hub and Hub Max

+I also opted to use the responsiveness option and checked the screens at the following width sizes:
+* 320px
+* 768px
+* 992px

+No issues arose, due to the responsive design of the website with rem and % values.
+\
+&nbsp;